 Title Description Material handler Moved nuclear devices to and from storage and disassembly areas or among magazines; unloaded devices from trucks, railcars, and aircraft and drove them to storage areas.
-Production operator, operator, operator trainee Assembled and disassembled nuclear devices.
-Inspector, quality control specialist, quality control inspector Nuclear components inspectors observed assembly and disassembly, recorded condition of components, and ensured correct assembly of components; it is possible these workers performed gamma/X-ray inspections of devices.
-Not all inspectors were responsible for nuclear components; some would have had only incidental exposure to complete weapons.
-The latter should be considered in same category as material handlers.
+Production operator, operator, operator, operator trainee Assembled/disassembled nuclear devices.
+Inspector, quality control specialist, quality control inspector Nuclear components inspectors observed assembly/disassembly, recorded condition of components, and ensured correct assembly of components; it is possible these workers performed gamma/X-ray inspections of devices.
+Not all inspectors were responsible for nuclear components and would have had only incidental exposure to complete weapons.
+Latter should be considered in same category as material handlers.
 Warehouseman Received, stored, shipped nuclear devices; conducted inventory of nuclear devices.
-One claimant interview indicated a warehouseman worked in storage igloos for 1 week conducting inventory about every 6 months.
+One Computer Assisted Telephone Interview stated about every 6 months a warehouseman worked in storage igloos for 1 week conducting inventory.
 Safety/security inspector Performed security inspection and control of all buildings including magazines; probably spent some time in all secure locations but did not handle nuclear devices.
-Mechanic Repaired equipment, moved nuclear devices; mechanics might have been responsible for replacing filters in ventilation systems including contaminated filters; spent time in igloos when necessary.
-Truck driver, heavy equipment operator Probably involved with transporting nuclear devices to and from railcars and airport.
-Firemen Firemen were present with a fire extinguisher during disassemblies.
+Mechanic Repaired equipment, moved nuclear devices; Computer Assisted Telephone Interview indicates mechanics might have been responsible for replacing filters in ventilation systems including contaminated filters; spent time in igloos when necessary.
+Truck driver, heavy equipment operator Probably involved with transporting nuclear devices to/from railcars, airport.
+Fireman Computer Assisted Telephone Interview claims that a fireman stood by with a fire extinguisher during disassemblies.
 Sheet metal worker, electrician, refrigerator/cooling mechanic, janitor Probably worked anywhere and might have had some exposure in igloos.
 Clerk-typist Worked in offices in Bird Cage; might have entered disassembly areas to deliver messages.
 Accountant Had office in Bird Cage; occasionally entered igloos.
 Bus driver, grounds laborer, power plant operator, sewage disposal operator Probably did not have any exposure except environmental.